 Learn more about share allocation.

-A shareholder is advised to collect and confirm receipt of his or her certificate in person to avoid situations where one misses a certificate or receives one that does not belong to them.
+Shareholders are advised to collect and confirm receipt of his or her certificate in person to avoid situations where one misses a certificate or receives one that does not belong to them.